Delirium

 Can delirium be prevented?

-By addressing the underlying cause, providing supportive care, and using medications if necessary.
+Treatment typically involves addressing the underlying cause, providing supportive care, and using medications to manage symptoms if necessary.

 How long does delirium last?

-Varies from hours to days or weeks, depending on the underlying cause and treatment.
+The duration of delirium can vary, ranging from a few hours to several days or even weeks, depending on the underlying cause and treatment.

 If you have any feedback, please get in touch.